Builtbyjb/calasm/README.md

 # Calasm

-A simple calcutor cli app written in arm64 assembly
+A simple calculator cli app written in arm64 assembly